How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 First thing first, do you really think you can write a blog?

-Blogging could simply mean a medium to express your thoughts.
-To shout out your thoughts, experiences or knowledge to your audience.
+Blogging could simply mean a medium to express your thoughts – to shout out your ideas, beliefs, experiences or knowledge to your audience.

-If your only goal is to make money, but you hate networking with people, then, maybe blogging is not the right job for you.
+If your only goal is to make money from blogging, but you hate networking with people, then, maybe blogging is not the right job for you.
 You’d probably be better off spending time pursuing something else you truly like.

 Here are a few traits I believe every blogger should have (read it closely):